 The National Center on Addiction and Substance Abuse at Columbia University conducted a two-year study on the number of adults who reported attending religious services and how this correlated with substance use in the U.S. The study found that adults who never participate in religious ceremonies are:

 - Three times more likely to smoke

 - Almost seven times more likely to binge drink

 - Nearly eight times more likely to use marijuana

 Get Help With Recovery

 The 12 steps of a drug and alcohol abuse recovery program began as a component of Alcoholics Anonymous.
 These steps incorporate faith into its main principles.
-At Gateway Foundation, we utilize a 12-step addiction treatment program as a component of your treatment.
+At Gateway, we utilize a 12-step addiction treatment program as a component of your treatment.

 We believe everyone has the power to choose their own path forward on the journey to recovery, and that’s why we offer individualized care options.
 Although faith, spirituality and religion can help sustain long-term recovery, it’s up to you to decide how you will embrace your journey forward.

 If you or a loved one feels overwhelmed by addiction, you are not alone.
 We offer a 12-step addiction treatment program that involves following the 12-Step Facilitation model and have trained professionals ready to help you in the recovery process.
 Contact us today to learn more about the role of faith in recovery and how we can help you.